rattermeyer/opendevstack.github.io/doc/getting-started.md

 Navigate to the **ods-core/infrastructure-setup/scripts** directory and execute `mirror-repos.sh`

+Use your crowd login when asked for credentials.
 Verify that you have mirrored the github repos and that they have been populated in your Bitbucket instance.
 The ods-configuration repositpory will remain empty.

 #### Rundeck Setup